 San Jose Hotels

-San José may be the big city, but it truly shines in its selection of small to medium-size inns.
+San José may be a big city, but it truly shines in its selection of small to medium-size inns.
 They're all locally owned, and their friendly, attentive staff will make you feel as if you're staying in an oasis in the middle of Costa Rica's noisy, congested capital.
-San José has plenty of chains, including Best Western, Holiday Inn, Radisson, Quality Inn, Meliá, and Barceló (the last
+San José has plenty of chains, including Best Western, Holiday Inn, Radisson, Quality Inn, Meliá, and Barceló (the last two

-two are Spanish).
+are Spanish).
 But it also has historic houses with traditional architecture that have been converted into small lodgings.

 The historic houses are usually without concierge or pool and are found mainly in Barrios Amón and Otoya, and in the eastern suburb of San Pedro.
 The city also has a lower tier of lodgings with the simplicity (and prices) beloved of backpackers.
 Most smaller hotels don't have air-conditioning, but it rarely gets hot enough at this altitude to warrant it.